lusentis/lusentis/README.md

 - ⚡ Fun fact: ...
 -->

+#### About me

-CTO & Full-stack developer since 2012.
-I love coding in Next.js, Typescript, and AWS (Serverless).
+**CTO & Full-stack developer since 2012.** I love coding in Next.js, Typescript, and AWS (Serverless).
 I love bootstrapping projects and teams.
 I particularly enjoy the early stages of product building.
 I'm a co-organizer of Serverless Italy Meetup and ServerlessDays.
 During the weekends, I'm a timekeeper at national and international sports competitions.

+### Let's chat!

 Let's [get in touch](https://linktr.ee/lanzone31)?